sbs20/scanservjs/docs/04-troubleshooting.md

   Unplug / replug the scanner (don't skip this!).

 * Verify `scanservjs` is in the `scanner` group: `groups scanservjs`.

-## Getting logs

-Getting logs: use `journalctl`.
-See the journalctl manpage for details but `sudo journalctl -e -u scanservjs` should be enough to get you started.

 ## scanimage: sane_read: Invalid argument